urbit/docs/docs/using/messaging.md

     ~your-urbit:talk> ;~doznec/urbit-meta

 There are two ways of using `:talk`: from the CLI or through a web ui available at `http://your-urbit.urbit.org/talk` (or `http://localhost:8080/talk`).

 The web ui ships as compiled JavaScript on your Urbit, but has its own source repo [here](https://github.com/urbit/talk).

+Last, let's create a channel we can invite some friends to:

+    ~your-urbit:talk> ;create channel %my-channel 'some description'

+Not you can your friends to `;join ~your-urbit/my-channel`.

 ## Manual